 - Describe the components of a TAM program.

-- Identify minor road and street management changes the agency can implement to support achievement of the goal.
+- Identify minor road and street management changes to maximize the investment in roadways.

 Who Should Attend

 The training is appropriate for local agencies of any size, including small agencies with only a few paved roads to larger agencies with a more complex asset network.

 Katie Zimmerman has earned a national reputation for her work in the use of asset management programs for pavements, bridges, and ancillary assets to improve decisions in transportation agencies.
 Katie helps agencies determine their needs; better use asset data for planning, programming, budgeting, and investment decisions; and improve agency transparency and accountability.
 She works with agencies to address the data integration, business process, and capacity building support needed to develop asset management plans and to fully realize the benefits of asset management.
 She led the development of Transportation Asset Management Plans (TAMPs) for the Kentucky Transportation Cabinet and the Minnesota, Nevada, Illinois, and Ohio Departments of Transportation (DOTs) and serves as an instructor for three National Highway Institute transportation asset management courses.

 This training is divided into a series of online modules that can be taken based on the participant’s interest and readiness to put TAM concepts into practice.This course is offered free of charge, but participants must still register to reserve a seat.

 For questions, please email email@example.com.
 Register using the links below.